Database, Tables, Views, and Indexes

 ALTER TABLE RENAME renames an existing table.

-To rename a table, you must possess the ALTER TABLE privilege for the table.
+To rename a table, you must have the ALTER TABLE privilege for the table.

 Syntax